-As stated above, the only difference between this example and the one presented in Standard MBeans is the fact that the MBean implementation allows for the sending of notifications.
-Notifications are activated by implementing the NotificationBroadcaster interface, as shown in CODE EXAMPLE 2-4 Implementing MBean Notifications.
+As previously stated, the only difference between this example and the one presented in Standard MBeans is that the MBean implementation allows sending notifications.
+Notifications are activated by implementing the NotificationBroadcaster interface, as shown in the following code example.

-CODE EXAMPLE 2-4 Implementing MBean Notifications
+CODE EXAMPLE 10-4 Implementing MBean Notifications